ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v42.md

 ### Veeam on vSphere 6.5 - deprecated
 {: #relnotes_v42-services-veeam-vsphere65-deprecated}

-New installations of Veeam® are no longer supported for new or existing deployments of vCenter Server instances with vSphere 6.5.
+New installations of Veeam® are no longer supported for new or existing deployments of vCenter Server instances with VMware vSphere 6.5.
 You can still use or delete existing Veeam installations on your existing vSphere 6.5 instances.
 {:deprecated}

 ### F5 BIG-IP